Bealby/grandpas-pocket-watch-shop/TESTING.md

   and `Payment Details`
-- Ensure confirmation success order details have a table of contents with field headers on the left and details on the right forr larger devices.
-Order dtetails are tabulated in 1 column for mobile devices.
+- Ensure confirmation success order details have a table of contents with field headers on the left and details on the right for larger devices.
+Order details are tabulated in 1 column for mobile devices.
 - Ensure order number condenses to a scrolling feature for mobile devices.
 - For mobile devices ensure similar tests above are carried